 Arbitration in education contracts

-Mandatory binding arbitration and restrictions on participating in class action lawsuits should ideally be prohibited in higher education contracts (see also Chapter 12, Personal and Legal Rights - Pre-Dispute Mandatory Binding Arbitration and Chapter 12, Personal and Legal Rights - Private Enforcement of Legal Rights).
+Mandatory binding arbitration and restrictions on participating in class action A class action combines the claims of all the people injured by a particular policy or practice into one lawsuit. lawsuits should ideally be prohibited in higher education contracts (see also Chapter 12, Personal and Legal Rights - Pre-Dispute Mandatory Binding Arbitration and Chapter 12, Personal and Legal Rights - Private Enforcement of Legal Rights).

-In general, our cross-referenced arbitration policy calls for an end to mandatory binding arbitration (MBA) and class action waivers.
+In general, our cross-referenced arbitration policy calls for an end to mandatory binding arbitration (MBA) and class action A class action combines the claims of all the people injured by a particular policy or practice into one lawsuit. waivers.
 In addition, when MBA is imposed, it calls for improving consumer protections within arbitration.
 This policy supports action from government and the private sector to ensure meaningful access to redress for these students.